Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

-The missing $p_T$ distributions for signals and dominant SM background have been presented in \autoref{lmpt_S3}(b).
-Like muons, the neutrinos in $t \bar t$ scenario also arise from leptonic decay of $W^\pm$, consequently the missing $p_T$ distribution (in violet) peaks at lower $\rm\ptmiss$ and decreases gradually with a long tail.
-During the production and decay of $S_3^{4/3}$ (in red), no neutrino is involved showing a similar behavior of missing $p_T$ distribution with a shorter tail.
-The production and decay of $S_3^{2/3}$ (in yellow) create two neutrinos, moving nearly opposite to each other with different momentum.
+The missing $p_T$ distributions for signals and dominant SM background have been presented in \autoref{lmpt_S3}(b), again for BP1 at the centre-of-mass energy of 100 TeV.
+During the production and decay of $S_3^{4/3}$ (in red), no neutrino is involved, and thus the $\ptmiss$ peaks at around 30 GeV only, owing to neutrinos from SM sources.
+The production and decay of $S_3^{2/3}$ (in green) create two neutrinos, moving nearly opposite to each other with different momentum.
 However, the first neutrino at the production carries most of the missing transverse momentum and we observe a nice bell-shaped curve peaking around half of the leptoquark mass (i.e. 750\,GeV).
-During the production of $S_3^{1/3}$ through $s-g$ fusion (in green), neutrino appears at production level and again, there is 50\% probability for $S_3^{1/3}$ to decay to neutrino as well.
+During the production of $S_3^{1/3}$ through $s-g$ fusion (in yellow), neutrino appears at production level and again, there is 50\% probability for $S_3^{1/3}$ to decay to neutrino as well.
 Therefore, the $\rm\ptmiss$ distribution curve becomes a bit flat and resembles with in $S_1$ scenario.
 Finally, for $c\, g\to S_3^{1/3}\mu$ mode (in blue), when $S_3^{1/3}$ decays to muon the missing $p_T$ shows a peak in low $\rm\ptmiss$ region similar to the $t\bar{t}$ background.
 Although, there is also a possibility for $S_3^{1/3}$ to decay to a neutrino exhibiting a local maximum about the half of the leptoquark mass.
-The grey curve depicts the total missing $p_T$ distribution for the leptoquark $S_3$.
+Like muons, the neutrinos in $t \bar t$ scenario also arise from leptonic decay of $W^\pm$, consequently the missing $p_T$ distribution (in purple) peaks at lower $\rm\ptmiss$ and decreases gradually with a longer tail, enabling us to demand large $\rm\ptmiss$ to reduce the $t\bar{t}$ background contamination.